byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 To start a circle, somebody needs to set an intention (content, mission, or direction), offer basic structure, and be ready to model circle skills while others become accustomed to how a circle works.
 This person is the caller of the circle, sometimes called the circle host.
 A circle may be held one time or meet many times over a period of months or years.
 In ongoing circles, the host role can rotate so that responsibility for the group is shared among members.

+The host briefly shares the nature of the dialog and explains the ground rules.
+This is a sharing of experience, not a discussion; avoid analysis and theorizing, respect what all share, refrain from making judgments.
+Do not probe or cross-question one another; aim to answer with complete honesty and freedom, feeling free to not answer a given question.
+The host begins, and then the conversation continues around the circle so that all feel they have a proper space in which to participate.

 ***The components of the circle***

 - Welcome Start-point